 An extremely instructive article of Time Magazine explains on how—despite being on the frontline of the spread of the novel coronavirus—Singapore, Taiwan and Hong Kong successfully contained the epidemic, while remote countries are seemingly failing.

 The following two screen shots show the updated figures for some countries on March 19, 2020, the day a European country’s death toll from the coronavirus overtook China’s.
-Click here for the latest worldwide update.

 As for the primary human job, it’s, of course, much better and more natural to do it collectively as a tribe.
 Yet, for those who know that long-distance running is a vital and normal human activity—therefore nothing to brag about—canceling marathons can’t stop us from doing the primary human job, the circumstances permitting.
 I ran therefore a lonely marathon in Muscat on January 21, 2020.